 - the amniotic sac breaking open too early

-- postpartum endometritis, an irritation or inflammation of the lining of the uterus after delivery
+- postpartum endometritis, which is irritation or inflammation of the lining of the uterus after delivery

-- chorioamnionitis, an inflammation of the membranes surrounding the fetus, known as the chorion and the amnion
+- chorioamnionitis, which is inflammation of the membranes around the fetus

 Chorioamnionitis significantly increases the chance of an early delivery.
-If the newborn survives, they have a higher risk of cerebral palsy.
+If the newborn lives, they have a higher risk of cerebral palsy.

-BV also increases the risk of pelvic inflammatory disease (PID), an infection and inflammation of the upper female genital tract that can have severe consequences, including infertility.
+- Pelvic inflammatory disease: This involves an infection and inflammation of the upper female genital tract, and it can have serious effects, including infertility.

 The role of bacteria

-The vagina contains mostly “good” bacteria and some harmful bacteria.
-BV occurs when the harmful bacteria grow in numbers.
+Most bacteria in the vagina are helpful, and BV occurs when the harmful bacteria grow in number.

-A vagina should contain bacteria called lactobacilli.
-These bacteria produce lactic acid, making the vagina slightly acidic.
-This prevents other bacteria from growing there.
+The vagina should contain bacteria called Lactobacilli.
+They produce lactic acid, making the vagina slightly acidic.
+This prevents some harmful bacteria from growing there.

-Lower levels of lactobacilli may cause the vagina to become less acidic.
-If the vagina is not as acidic as it should be, this can give other bacteria the chance to grow and thrive.
-However, exactly how these harmful bacteria are linked with BV is not known.
+Having lower levels of Lactobacilli can cause the vagina to become less acidic.
+If the vagina is not acidic enough, harmful bacteria can grow and thrive.

 - having multiple sex partners